 » Naval or Marine Aviation

-» Serving on board a submarine or aircraft carrier as a nuclear power officer
+» A submarine or aircraft carrier’s nuclear power officer

 » SEAL/Special Warfare